AMSanchezC/R36sGuide/README.md

 Make sure you're on a plain and clean table, and you have lot's of time available.

 Then, pick up your plastic tool of choice (u/firezenk recommended me a guitar pick, which was too short for my liking, or the plastic that comes with your new SD cards, which was what worked for me) and see if you can wiggle it there without putting that much pressure on the screen.
 It's just patience from there.
-You'll need to get it under here (which in my case is red, and in yours will be the color of your device:
+You'll need to get it under here (which in my case is red, and in yours will be the color of your device):

 ![IMG_20240925_144727](https://github.com/user-attachments/assets/ddc16b59-dadc-4363-9781-89c3df896fc4)